GoogleChrome/web.dev/src/site/content/en/payments/web-payments-overview/index.md

 ---
 layout: post
-title: Web Payments Overview
+title: Web Payments overview
 subhead: |
-  Learn the concept of the Web Payments and how it works at a high level.
+  Learn more about Web Payments and how they work.
 authors:
   - agektmr
 date: 2018-09-10
 updated: 2021-09-14
 description: |
-  Learn the concept of the Web Payments and how it works at a high level.
+  Learn more about Web Payments and how they work.
 tags:
   - payments
 feedback:
   - api
 ---

-## Introduction

 Web Payments is an emerging web standard being developed by the W3C to simplify online payments and enable a broader set of players to participate